 - 1999 Netherlands Antilles, Saba Nov 2-14 (E)

-In 2006 UNEP-CAR/RCU decided to undertake an evaluation of the entire process in order to assess its performance, impact, potential for replication, M&E system and training materials.
+In 2006 UNEP-CAR/RCU undertook an evaluation of the process to assess its performance, impact, potential for replication, M&E system and training materials.
 This evaluation was implemented between February and May 2007.
 The overall assessment of the TOT Programme on Marine Protected Areas Management is very positive. http://www.cep.unep.org/publications/spaw/tot-evaluation.pdf

 Since the evaluation was performed a sixth course for Spanish-speaking countries, was held on 9-22 September 2007 in Tulúm, Mexico, and was attended by 14 MPA managers and practitioners from Colombia, Cuba, Dominican Republic, Guatemala, Haiti, México, Panama, Nicaragua, and Venezuela and additional local courses are underway in these countries.